Starling vs HSBC Business Account: Which Is Better?

 Choose Starling if your business operates entirely online.
 The free account covers transfers, direct debits, overdraft access, and accounting integrations without a monthly fee.

-Choose Starling if you are a sole trader who uses FreeAgent.
-The free FreeAgent inclusion saves approximately GBP150/year — real value that HSBC does not match.
+Go with Starling if you are a sole trader on FreeAgent.
+The free FreeAgent inclusion saves roughly GBP150/year, real value HSBC does not match.

-Choose Starling if the HSBC monthly fee is not justified by the features you actually use.
+Starling also wins when the HSBC fee is not justified by what you actually use.
 Saving GBP96/year is meaningful for a sole trader or early-stage business.

 Who Should Choose HSBC Business Account Over Starling